Mughlani Begum: Opportunity to Govern Kashmir

-At this time, Sukh Jiwan Mal, the Governor of Kashmir, was worried that Mughlani Begam might try to take over his position with the support of Ahmad Shah Durrani.
+At this time, Sukh Jiwan Mal, the governor of Kashmir, was worried that Mughlani Begam might try to take over his position with the support of Ahmad Shah Durrani.
 To prevent this, he sent an agent to negotiate with her, offering gifts and a tribute if she agreed to stay in Jammu and not interfere in Kashmir.
 However, once his agent confirmed that the Begam had no plans to enter Kashmir, Sukh Jiwan Mal decided not to send any money or gifts.
 A few days later, a messenger named Hasan Manda arrived from Kashmir.
 He represented a group of nobles who were fighting against Sukh Jiwan Mal.
 They had gathered an army of 12,000 men but lacked a strong leader.
 Hasan Manda urged the Begam to lead their forces and take control of Kashmir, as she had previously been appointed its governor by Ahmad Shah Durrani.

 Miskin advised her to accept the offer, but she preferred to wait for the promised tribute from Sukh Jiwan Mal instead.
 However, the tribute never arrived.
 Meanwhile, Hasan Manda kept sending requests, suggesting that if she did not want to go personally, she could send an agent with an official document from Durrani confirming her authority over Kashmir.
 He assured her that with 500 horsemen, he could secure the province for her.
 At this point, the Begam decided to take action.
 She first offered the position of her representative to Ghazi Beg Khan, also known as Aqil Beg Khan, who had once been her close confidant and paymaster in Lahore.
 He refused.
 She then considered Abu Tarab Khan, but Hasan Manda objected, saying that because he was a Kashmiri, he might not gain full respect from all factions.
 Finally, Miskin was chosen, and Hasan Manda approved of the decision.
 However, Miskin’s associates suspected that the Begam might betray him.
 He reassured them and started preparing for the mission.

 The next challenge was to find 500 soldiers, but there was no money left for recruitment.
-To solve this, Miskin sold some rugs and carpets and managed to collect ₹2,000.
+To solve this, Miskin sold some rugs and carpets and managed to collect 2,000 rupees.
 He then set up a camp outside the city to begin recruiting troops, where he was soon joined by Hasan Manda.